 Music of the Plants explores and illustrates the fundamental tenet that all life is connected.
 By providing a practical experience of plant intelligence, students from young to old can perceive the intricate relationships between humans and nature, ushering in a new era of respect for our environment.
 You will never forget the moment you are finally able to hear the invisible sounds of nature.

-Since the 1970s, Damanhur—a resilient Federation of Communities with its own constitution, culture, art, music, currency, schools and uses of science and technology (www.damanhur.org)—has been researching communication with the plant world.
-As part of this research, they created instruments that are able to capture the electromagnetic variations of the surface of plant leaves and their root systems, and turn them into sounds and movement.
+Since the 1970s, Damanhur—a Federation of Communities with its own constitution, culture, art, music, currency, school and uses of science and technology (www.damanhur.org)—has researched communication with the plant world.
+As part of this research, they created an instrument able to perceive the electromagnetic variations from the surface of plant leaves to the root system and translated them into sound.

-Discover a new language to better understand the plant world.
+Discover a new language to understand the plant world.

-Learn about the delicate interplay between humans and nature.
+Recognize the delicate interaction between man and nature.

-Create a new level of awareness and awe in public settings.
+Reach a new level of understanding and awe about the consciousness of nature.

 If you find yourself in a country where there is no vendor, please contact us directly to purchase a device or become a distributor.
 While you wait, check out the Music of the Plants Book and CD: